♪♪ -Connectivity is a human right.

 So, that allows one to make the following extraordinary speculation -- the structure of a city is a scaled-up version of what's going on inside the average brain.

-[ Heart beating ] -A human brain isn't just a it's a more.
+[ Heart beating ] -A human brain isn't just a bit smarter than a mouse brain -- it's a lot more.

-Just as a big river system isn't just a more dynamic than a small stream -- it's a more.
+Just as a big river system isn't just a bit more dynamic than a small stream -- it's a lot more.

 What Geoffrey West and other network scientists have discovered is that all these different kinds of network, from a fractal river basin to an urban transport system, behave in remarkably similar ways.